There used to be three obstacles to the widespread adoption of electronic bills of lading (eBL): technology, the law, and industry standards.

 Obstacle 1: Technology

-Modern enterprise software and APIs already enable UK exporters of recyclable commodities like waste paper OCC to interface with shipping lines.
+Modern enterprise software and APIs already enable UK exporters of secondary raw materials like waste paper OCC to interface with shipping lines.
 This allows both sides to update in real time the sort of key information that electronic bills of lading also contain.
-Pilot eBL projects conducted by shipping lines and innovators like WAVE BL are already opening the way to a range of services underpinned by blockchain technology to improve traceability and risk management.
+Innovators like Bolero.net are already opening the way to a range of services underpinned by blockchain technology to improve risk management and streamline trade finance.
+More banks are now accepting eB/Ls in India, for example.

 Not all traders and exporters have woken up to the benefits of digitalisation, of course.
 Sooner or later however, everyone in the recyclables supply chain is going to need a modern digital back-office that enables document automation based on a single source of truth.